 Immuvit Fearless Challenge Leg 1 (August 2012)

 Immuvit Fearless Challenge Leg 1 was my first trail race.
 It was a mud fest and had a lot of obstacles along the 10K route.
 It was not only my first trail race but it was also my first time to try out obstacles as Fire Jump, Mud Crawl, Log Hurdles, Military Wall, Mud Wall, Tires and Lunges.
-I seriously had no idea how to get past these obstacles before the race and I ended up finding ways and means to complete the obstacles as I encountered them.
+I seriously had no idea how to get past these obstacles before the race.
+I ended up finding ways and means to complete the obstacles as I encountered them.
 I also didn’t know how to pace myself during the trail and I was conservative on the run side.
 The challenges were tough but it was the slide after the military wall that got me injured.
 After climbing the 45 degrees military wall, we had to slide at the top of the wall.
 Since I felt that was easy compared to other obstacles, I ended up sliding like a carefree child on playground slide.
 Weeeh and then a big thump.
 My tailbone hit a hard surface on the bottom of the slide with my full body weight adding to the impact.
 Ouch!!!
 My butt hurts like hell but I did resume the race.
 I went through several obstacles including tires, more log hurdles and a scary 20 feet mud wall climb.
 I then went on to finish the race.
 The pain in my tailbone stings a lot that it felt like I was hit by a jolt of electricity each time we passed a hump on the road on our way home.
 It was that sensitive.
 It turned out I had an inflamed tailbone and had to rest a few weeks and also had to get some soft pillow as an added cushion whenever I sit.
 I recovered in a few weeks to finish all 3 legs and was way more cautious in the slide at the 3rd leg.
 Lesson Learned: Never underestimate obstacles.

 ASTC Asian Duathlon Championship (November 2012)

 I started joining duathlons early 2012.
 The ASTC Asian Duathlon Championship was my 3rd duathlon for the year.
 This was for a feel good distance of 5K run, 20K bike and 2.5K run.
 It was a shorter than my previous duathlons and it had Subic as a scenic backdrop for the run and the bike.
 Everything was in place.
 We were able to recon the route the day before and it was a distance that’s short and sweet.
 The run leg went fast finishing 5 kilometers in 31 minutes and it was off to the bike part.
 As I was pulling my bike in transition, I dropped my bike and immediately picked it back up.
 As I went on the bike, I was struggling on my cadence.
 At first, I thought that it was because my legs were tired from the run part.
 I keep pedaling and I was moving just around 20 kph.
 6 kilometers into the bike leg, I dismounted to check if there was something wrong with my bike or maybe I had a flat tire.
 And there it was, my brake was hitting the steel part of the wheel which made it a struggle to pedal.
 It turned out that the brake was misaligned when my bike fell.
-After I fixed my break, I tried to catch up on time by going at over 30 kph over the next 14 kilometers to transition.
+After I fixed my breaks, I tried to catch up on time by going at over 30 kph over the next 14 kilometers to transition.
 I went on to finish the last 2.5K run in 16 minutes for an overall time of 1:41.
 It was still a good finish in my books.Lesson Learned: Always check your gears before you go.

 I guess the cycle of being a runner went full circle when I finished my first marathon in 2014.
 Of course, I still am running, chasing goals and adding more races and memories to remember to this dates.
 I hope you had fun on this throwback post.